madhav2k22/SignTalk/README.md

 - Visual Studio Code
 - Kaggle (for data-related tasks)
 - PyCharm
-- Affinity Designer (for graphic design)
+- Affinity Designer (for logo design)

 For any inquiries or feedback please contact